beaucarnes/c-py/TUTORIAL.md

 ### 70.1

 You can concatenate as many strings and variables as you want.
-Update your code so that the `print()` function prints the following text to the console, using variables for the rank and suit: "Your card is: K of hearts"
+Update your code so that the `print()` function prints the following text to the console, using variables for the rank and suit: "Your card is: K of hearts".

 #### HINTS